Chart Color Schemes

 Residential development activity is lower than average in Carindale according to AreaSearch's national comparison of local real estate markets

 Carindale has seen approximately 77 new homes approved annually.
-Over the past five financial years, from FY21 to FY25, around 387 homes were approved, with an additional 5 approved so far in FY26.
-On average, about 1.3 new residents arrived per new home each year over these five years.
-However, recent data shows this has increased to 17.8 people per dwelling over the past two financial years, indicating growing popularity and potential supply constraints in the area.
+Over the past five financial years, from FY21 to FY25, around 387 homes were approved, with an additional 5 approved in FY26 so far.
+On average, about 1.3 new residents have moved into these new homes each year over the last five financial years.
+However, this figure has increased to 17.8 people per dwelling over the past two financial years, indicating Carindale's growing popularity and potential supply constraints.

 Frequently Asked Questions - Development